v6d-io/v6d/docs/notes/distributed_learning.rst

 10 numerical features and 2 categorical features.
 Each instance is categorized into 1 of 7 classes.

-The solution contains two steps:
+The solution contains three steps:

-1) preprocess the data in pandas to extract the 12 features and the label
+1. preprocess the data in pandas to extract the 12 features and the label

-2) define and train the model in keras
+2. store the preprocessed data in files

-3) the preprocessed data is stored in files
+3. define and train the model in keras

 Mapping the solution to distributed learning, we have:

-1) preprocess the data in dask.dataframe
+1. preprocess the data in dask.dataframe

-2) train the model in horovod.keras
+2. share the preprocessed data using Vineyard

-3) share the preprocessed data using Vineyard
+3. train the model in horovod.keras

 We will walk through the code as follows.